zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/DatePickerBuilderBase.md

 ### Format(`System.String`)
 Sets the date format, which will be used to parse and format the machine date.
+Defaults to CultureInfo.DateTimeFormat.ShortDatePattern.